Cefotan Side Effects

 Note: This page contains information about the side effects of cefotetan.
 Some of the dosage forms included on this document may not apply to the brand name Cefotan.

 Not all side effects for Cefotan may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to cefotetan: injection powder for solution

-Along with its needed effects, cefotetan (the active ingredient contained in Cefotan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by cefotetan (the active ingredient contained in Cefotan).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking cefotetan:Less common
+If any of the following side effects occur while taking cefotetan, check with your doctor or nurse immediately:Less common

 - Abdominal or stomach cramps or tenderness

 - bleeding gums